kif-framework/KIF/README.md

 	@end

-Most of the steps in the scenario are already defined by the KIF framework, but +stepToReset is not.
+Most of the steps in the scenario are already defined by the KIF framework, but `+stepToReset` is not.
 This is an example of a custom step which is specific to your application.
-Adding such a step is easy, and is done using a factory method in a category of KIFTestStep, similar to how we added the scenario.
+Adding such a step is easy, and is done using a factory method in a category of `KIFTestStep`, similar to how we added the scenario.

 *KIFTestStep+EXAdditions.h*